The Tailoring Club designed by Saturday21 November,2011

 The Tailoring Club is a new American styled clothing brand that will be sold through Brothers stores across Finland and Sweden.
-The brand commissioned London based creative agency Saturday to develop an identity that would characterise both their traditional, handcrafted approach and individual character.
+The Tailoring Club commissioned London-based creative agency Saturday to develop a new brand identity—which included a new logo, logotype and print—that would characterise both their traditional, handcrafted approach and individual character.

 “It’s all about knowing the codes and rules of formal traditions – and then being courageous enough to break them, either with subtlety or with bold, sweeping moves.
 The rule is that there are no rules.
 Wear a suit creased or immaculately pressed.
 Match the suit with a denim shirt or your favorite t-shirt, and of course with a nice shirt.
 Adjust the pant leg with a straight turn-up.
 Mix an odd jacket with a scarf around your neck – or a skinny tie, but keep the top button undone and have the tie knot hanging loose.”